Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

 Couple all that with the history behind Martin designing the original dreadnought shape and I am a happy camper.
-I really like this guitar, built well, sounds like a Martin, stays in tune, It’s easy to play, has good action height, no fret buzz.
-The D-10 is an excellent guitar for the cost-conscious guitar player – particularly those who need big sound at a good price.
+It’s built well, sounds like a Martin, and stays in tune.
+It’s easy to play, has good action height, and no fret buzz.
+The D-10 is an excellent guitar for the cost-conscious guitar player – particularly those who need a big sound at a good price.

 - Built to last for decades

 - The strap might pull the guitar jack out since they are so close to each other

 - Fret edges could be polished a little more